 - The scholarly definition and reality are two different perspectives.
 The student is taught that marginal revenue equals the additional dollars generated for an additional single unit of sales.
 It is literally taken right down to the micro measurement.
 This is simple to understand but in small business, the scope of its meaning and impact are substantial to the ...

 - The second most weighted factor in the risk multiplier series for the Discretionary Income Multiplier Formula is business and industry growth.
 This factor evaluates the overall change in an industry and in particular the business under review over the most recent three years.

 - No other element of the Multiply Discretionary Income Formula has as much weighted value as the historical earnings of the company.
 Every knowledgeable business entrepreneur, accountant, lawyer, broker, you name them; they look for this information first.
 There’s a reason for this.

 - I often wonder how a business could get better if it didn’t know what being the best meant.
 How could a small business entrepreneur determine he was indeed performing at or above the industry standard if there was no information available to say what was the best, average or poor?
-There isn’t any real performance ...
+There isn’t any real performance standard, ...